deadboyccc/NodeJs-Performance/readme.md

 # Node.js Performance Benchmark

-This project is a test benchmark of the Node.js process, involving various methods to optimize backend performance using clustering, worker threads, caching, and other scaling strategies.
+This project is a playground to benchmark Node.js , involving various methods to optimize backend performance using clustering, worker threads, caching, and other scaling strategies.

 ## Features